fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 software
 ========
-Either 'Mantid', 'Mandit MultiFit', or 'SasView' (case insensitive).
+Either 'Mantid' or 'SasView' (case insensitive).
 This defines which of the softwares to use to generate the function to be used in fitting.

-The 'Mantid MultiFit' software requires the parameters listed here to be defined slightly differently.
+The 'Mantid' software also supports Mantids MultiFit functionality which requires the parameters listed here to be defined slightly differently.
 More information can be found in :ref:`multifit`.

 name